Companion Planting For an Interesting Garden

 The vine of the Morning Glory will climb just about anything so plant it near shrubs or even a dead, branching stick stuck into the ground to add interest to the garden.

-2 thoughts on “Companion Planting For an Interesting Garden
+2 thoughts on “Companion Planting For an Interesting Garden”

-Leave a Reply
+Leave a comment

 This site uses Akismet to reduce spam.
 Learn how your comment data is processed.